A BRIGHT ROOM CALLED DAY

 Tony Kushner's A Bright Room Called Day follows a group of friends gathered in the Berlin apartment of Agnes Eggling between January 1933-October 1934.
 As the group collectively navigates the Weimar Republic's dissolution and Nazi party's meteoric rise, the Berlin timescape is periodically interrupted by Zillah, an American woman living in Reagan-era New York with a mounting sense of political dread.
-Invulnerable Nothings presents A Bright Room Called Day through special arrangement with Josef Weinberger Ltd. and The Gersh Agency in site responsive apartment settings for small audiences.
-This production features the work of American, British, and German collaborators animated by the text in a post Brexit, post Trump context.
+Invulnerable Nothings presented A Bright Room Called Day through special arrangement with Josef Weinberger Ltd. and The Gersh Agency in site specific apartment settings throughout South West England.
+The production featured the work of American, British, and German collaborators animated by the text in a post Brexit, post Trump context.

 A Bright Room Called Day featured Jaclyn Bethany as Zillah Katz, Geraldine Brennan*/ Anna Christian* as Die Alte, Katherine Hipkiss* as Agnes Eggling, Daniel Lewis-Jones* as Emil Traum/Gottfried Swetts, Ryan Mellish* as Gregor Bazwald, Aimee Pollock* as Annabella Gtochling, Tamara Ritthaler* as Rosa Malek, Derekk Ross* as Vealtninc Husz, and Charlotte Turner-McMullan* as Paulinka Erdnuss (*appearing courtesy of BAE) as well as the work of C.C.
 Kellogg (director/set), Alexander Latham (lighting/ projection), Gates Torrey (sound design/original composition), and Emma Wollenskey (costumes/set).